 About

-Rachel Panitch is a Boston-based violinist, improviser, composer, and teaching artist.
-She has been an artist-in-residence in neighborhoods, in schools, and in Zion and Acadia National Parks.
-She is the 2019 recipient of the W.K.
-Rose Fellowship in the Creative Arts.
-With Thread Ensemble, Rachel creates participatory works for audience, vibraphone and violins.
-The group’s work has been awarded a Live Arts Boston grant from The Boston Foundation, and was brought to Cyprus’ Faneromeni19 Festival by the Bank of Cyprus Cultural Foundation.
-Rachel performs new Classical music by women with Cardamom Quartet, is a dance fiddler with French Roast and plays with singer-songwriter-storyteller Bill Harley.
-Rachel’s original music is featured on a PBS Utah Bucket List episode, and the National Park Service’s “100 Years of Arts in the Parks” video series.
+With Thread Ensemble, Rachel has created participatory works for audience, vibraphone and violins.
+The group’s work was awarded a Live Arts Boston grant from The Boston Foundation, and was brought to Cyprus’ Faneromeni Festival by the Bank of Cyprus Cultural Foundation.
+Rachel has performed new Classical music with Cardamom Quartet, is a dance fiddler with raucous French Roast and loves playing with singer-songwriter-storyteller Bill Harley.
+Rachel’s original music was featured on a PBS Utah Bucket List episode, and the National Park Service’s “100 Years of Arts in the Parks” video series.
 She is a member of the Landscape Music Composers Network.

 Rachel received her Masters of Music in Contemporary Improvisation from New England Conservatory, and holds a BA in Anthropology from Vassar College.